 Scroll down to find out more about our top picks of museums in Bradford.

 The National Science and Media Museum, The National Science and Media Museum, Bradford, West Yorkshire, BD1 1NQ - Visit now

 Visit the Science and Media Museum to explore how light and sound work and how film, television and video games have developed, with interactive exhibitions a live studio and a one of a kind cinema it shows how Bradford earned its reputation as a UNESCO city of Film.

 Bradford Industrial Museum, Moorside Mills, Moorside Road, Eccleshill, Bradford, West Yorkshire, BD2 3HP - Visit now

-Bradford’s Industrial Museum transports you back to the cities former incarnation, as a powerhouse of the north.
-See working machinery, the living spaces of mill owners and workers as well as contemporary responses to the archive.
+Bradford’s Industrial Museum transports you back to the city’s former incarnation as a powerhouse of the North.
+See working machinery, the living spaces of both the mill owners and workers, as well as contemporary responses to the archive.